winstromming/sassdown/README.md

 Default: `github`

 *Optional*.
 Choice of syntax highlighting style.
 Defaults to `github`, but other available options are: `docco`, `monokai`, `solarized-light`, `solarized-dark` or `xcode`.

+#### options.scripts
+Type: `Array`<br/>
+Default: `null`

+*Optional*.
+Array of file paths.
+The scripts will be linked with script tags with src attributes.
+Supports [globbing](http://gruntjs.com/configuring-tasks#globbing-patterns).
+Supports relative and absolute file paths (eg. `http://`, `https://`, `//` or even `file://`).

+If this option is set the default scripts won't be included, but you can include them again by adding `node_modules/sassdown/tasks/data/scripts.js` to the file list, or by copying and modifying that file.

 #### options.commentStart
 Type: `RegExp`<br/>